kwargers-ph/kwargers-ph/README.md

 Hey!
-We're Kwargers, an amateur puzzlehunting duo, consisting of @Iscaraca (Aziz) and @shinymegaaltaria (Shiny).
+We're Kwargers, an amateur puzzlehunting duo, consisting of Isaac (Aziz) and Ryon (Shiny).

 This is a space where we log our thought process when solving puzzles in puzzlehunts and other miscellaneous events!